TheKnightCoder/Ansible-Networking/README.md

 Network Automation using Ansible
 ============================

 The focus of this document is to explain the process of network automation for Cisco IOS devices.
-I will take you through the fundamentals of Ansible and provide a user guide for this [Ansible-Networking Git repository](https://github.com/TheKnightCoder/Ansible-Networking).
+I will take you through the fundamentals of Ansible and provide a user guide for the [Ansible-Networking Git repository](https://github.com/TheKnightCoder/Ansible-Networking).

 The two main automation processes covered in this document are:
 > - Adding/Replacing Config